St-Jude-MS-ABDS/DataWrangling_R/README.md

 - Follow Slides 15 to add DSN - DW_SQL into Windows OS
 - Follow Slides 16 to add DSN - DW_CCS into Windows OS
 - Follow Slides 17-18 to connect to DataWrangling2025 SQL Server through R
-- Send confirmation email to yichen.chen@stjude.org by using the email template (provided as attachment in the email notification on 9/30/2025)

 ## Branch - setup (or setup folder in Main branch)
 #### Description